German president resigns in setback for Merkel

 She made a brief statement after his announcement, saying she regretted his departure and would seek talks with opposition parties to find a candidate to replace him.

-The chancellor is riding a wave of popularity in Germany for her handling of the crisis, but the departure of Wulff raises questions about her judgement because she forced through his appointment in 2010 over a strong opposition candidate most Germans favoured.
+The chancellor is riding a wave of popularity in Germany for her handling of the crisis, but the departure of Wulff raises questions about her judgment because she forced through his appointment in 2010 over a strong opposition candidate most Germans favored.

 He is the second president to step down in less than two years.
 His predecessor, former International Monetary Fund chief Horst Koehler, resigned unexpectedly after coming under fire for comments he made about the German mission in Afghanistan and failing to get strong backing from Merkel.

-The resignation is likely to embolden the opposition Social Democrats (SPD) and Greens, who have shied away from criticising Merkel too strongly in recent months.
+The resignation is likely to embolden the opposition Social Democrats (SPD) and Greens, who have shied away from criticizing Merkel too strongly in recent months.

 Despite her vow to find a consensus candidate to replace Wulff, the choosing of a successor could prove divisive at a fragile time for Europe.
 Greece needs the new aid deal to avert a chaotic default that could push it out of the euro zone.
 Berlin is playing a decisive role in shaping the package.